All Episodes

 Welcome to the podcast of the Lotus Eaters for Monday, the 22nd of September, 2025.

-We will have some that we might put on sale like live events from our own personal stocks of it, but um, it's gonna be a pain to get afterwards, and you have to pay hundreds of pounds on eBay, and you will regret not getting it.
+We will have some that we might put on sale at live events from our own personal stocks of it.

-So, anyway, right, let's begin with Charlie Kirk's memorial service.
+So anyway, right, let's begin with Charlie Kirk's memorial service.

 But we have the wrong thing up there, Samson, so I'll let you get that up.

-Um so obviously, after the assassination of Charlie Kirk, uh it's been 12 days now, and it was 11 days on the day of the memorial yesterday, and um it's definitely changed the United States.
+So obviously, after the assassination of Charlie Kirk, it's been 12 days now, and it was 11 days on the day of the memorial yesterday.

-Uh all of my American friends, I I don't want to say radicalized, that's not the right word, because their opinions haven't changed.
+That's not the right word, because their opinions haven't changed.

-Um, but the willingness to concede is the thing that has changed.
+But the willingness to concede is the thing that has changed.

 I've seen them become a lot more entrenched in their position and say, you know what?

-So it's uh it's affirmed their conviction then.
+It's affirmed their conviction then.

-The closest I think that we got to it was the initial campaign of Donald Trump, actually, where he was battering his way through all of the uh old Republicans, the rhinos, and uh casting them into the pit of Hades, which was great.
+The closest I think that we got to it was the initial campaign of Donald Trump, actually, where he was battering his way through all of the old Republicans, the rhinos, and casting them into the pit of Hades, which was great.

 And you can see the stadium there.